To get ahead you have to stay informed.

 1. You Must Qualify

 Most lenders require borrowers to have a credit score of 580 or better, plus verifiable income to qualify for a personal loan.
-In addition, lenders may consider other factors like your debt-to-income ratio, too.
+Lenders may also consider other factors like your debt-to-income ratio.

 2. Minimum Borrowings Amounts